malramsay64/phd-thesis/01_Introduction/Glassy_Dynamics.md

 $$ F(t) = c \e^{-(t/\tau_\alpha)^\beta} $$

-The stretched exponential function provides terms to describe the two-step relaxation process in @fig:relaxtion.
+The stretched exponential function provides terms to describe the two-step relaxation process in @fig:relaxation.
 The short timescale relaxation is known as the $\beta$ relaxation, in relation to the $\beta$ term of the stretched exponential, and is an indicator of dynamic heterogeneities.